-6. A clause concerning varying working hours refers to a working hours arrangement in which:
+- 6. "Clause concerning varying working hours" refers to a working hours arrangement in which: - the employee's working hours during a specified period of time vary, on the basis of agreement, according to the work offered by the employer, between the minimum and maximum amount pursuant to the employment contract, or - 2. the employee agrees or, based on the circumstances, can be proven to have agreed to perform work for the employer when called to do so separately

-- 1. an employee's working hours during a specified period of time vary, on the basis of agreement, according to the work offered by the employer, between the minimum and maximum amount pursuant to the employment contract, or - 2. an employee agrees or, based on the circumstances, can be shown to have agreed to perform work for the employer when called to do so separately - a) without minimum working hours, or - b) according to part-time working hours, which the realised working hours during a 12-month monitoring period materially exceed.
+- A. without minimum working hours or - B. according to part-time working hours, which the actual working hours during a 12-month monitoring period materially exceed.